muratk5n/thirdwave/en/README.md

 ---

-Interesting, media did not cover the covid angle on Meat Loaf death.
+Interesting, media did not cover the covid angle on Meat Loaf

 ---